 Download the ICHI brochure (pdf, 475.5kb).

-The International Classification of Functioning, Disability and Health (ICF) is a framework for describing and organising information on functioning and disability.
+The International Classification of Functioning, Disability and Health (ICF) is a framework and classification for describing and organising information on functioning and disability.

 It was approved for use by the World Health Assembly in 2001, after extensive testing across the world involving people with disabilities and people from a range of relevant disciplines.